esilver0/CATT/sslstrip-experiment.md

 screen sslstrip -l 10000
 ```

-to again redirect traffic from port 80 to port 1000 and restart the SSL stripping proxy.
+to redirect traffic from port 80 to port 1000 and restart the SSL stripping proxy.

 In the Firefox window where NoVNC is running, visit